mikeirvine/Capstone-Job-Time-Predictor/README.md

 - Engage Mobilize currently tracks how long a particular job takes, but is not comparing that time to the expected completion time
 - With a predicted completion time for each job, Engage Mobilize will use its geo-fencing and time tracking technology to trigger notifications to companies if the job is taking longer than anticipated
 - This insight will help companies better manage operations through increased visibility, efficiency and safefy
+#### Example of Using Predicted Job Time Completion:
+- When a new job is created, the predictive model(s) will predict an expected time to complete a job (for actual work time - not waiting, driving, hauling, etc.) and that predicted time will be populated on the job record
+- The app uses GPS to track the location of the worker completing the job, so when the worker enters the geo-fence around the job site, the 'work time' clock starts
+- If the work time exceeds the predicted time to complete that job by a certain threshold, the geo-fence around the job site will turn yellow indicated a job is taking longer than predicted.
+If it exceeds a second threshold, the geo-fence will turn red and a notification will be sent to a manager
+- The service contractors performing the jobs, and the operators overseeing the well or production site will use this information to increase visibility, efficiency, and safety so operations can be better managed

 ***PUT SOMETHING HERE TO SHOW GEOFENCE PICTURE AND HOW IT WORKS***

-PUT SOMETHING HERE WITH THE CONCEPT OF HOW PREDICTED TIME WILL BE USED.
-- job created - prediction captured
-- work time starts when worker enters geofence around well / production site
-- if work time exceeds a threshold....manager is notified, dashboard turns geofence to yellow or red

 ## Data Source: <a name="data_source"></a>
 ### Engage Mobilize provided a job dataset, which included ~11,000 jobs with 100+ data fields across 3 job types.
 Each job that was completed included the amount of time it took to complete (i.e., "workTime") which is the target variable.